Gotham City 49 Cents

 a set of Batman stamps to commemorate the character’s 75th anniversary.

-As with most stamps anymore, they're self-adhesive, so Batman still can't be licked.
+As with most stamps now, they’re self-adhesive, so Batman still can’t be licked.

 I think they’re pretty sharp, although it’s kind-of a shame the set of eight consists of four images of Batman through the years and four versions of the Bat-Signal, reflecting his emblem over time, rather than eight shots of Batman in the name of celebrating more eras or artists.